smculliton/night_writer/README.md

 Refactor Ideas
-  - must include a hash somewhere
+  - make it so message attribute in NightTranslator instantiates a BrailleMessage object
-  - make every method have a single responsibility
+  - fix all tests
-  - make every class have a single responsibility
+  - make sure braille message class is tested for format_to_write functions are tested